wendyverdonk93/docs/content/payments/boost/second-chance/_index.md

 For example, when a customer cancels an order in the webshop, they can still pay for it using Second Chance within 30 days or a specified time frame.
 For more information, see [Adjusting payment link lifetimes](/developer/api/adjusting-payment-link-lifetimes/).

-If a cancelled order is subsequently paid for, MultiSafepay reopens the order in the webshop.
+If a canceled order is subsequently paid for, MultiSafepay reopens the order in the webshop.
 A warehouse system may have already released the reservation on the order when it received **Cancelled** status, or may consider the **Cancelled** status permanent.
 As result, the items the customer ordered may no longer be available or in stock.

 {{< /details >}}